 Perhaps you have a few apple trees, a rain garden with all-native plants, or triple-pane windows.

 Think about unique things that your realtor and potential buyers wouldn’t necessarily know.

 These are things that will set your home apart.

 Be Prepared to Negotiate Everything

-They may want the refrigerator and other kitchen appliances, washer and dryer, and perhaps negotiate things like the inspection and other closing costs.
+They may negotiate things like the inspection and other closing costs.

-They might even ask you to throw a piece of furniture into the deal.
+They might even ask you to include outside furniture or other items into the deal.

 Anything and everything has a price but if you’re aware beforehand it will allow you to roll with the punches, be less stressed and more open for what might lie ahead.